jkallini/Instagram/README.md

 - [x] The sign up screen has password confirmation functionality.
 - [x] The logout button is located in a separate dropdown settings menu bar.
+- [x] The state of the home, compose, and settings fragments are saved, and are not refreshed upon opening a new tab in the BottomNavigationView.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):